Setanta Sports: Africa

-Setanta operated Setanta Sports and Setanta Action until October 2013 when the channels were acquired by 21st Century Fox.
-In July 2014, Fox announced that from August 2014 the channels would be rebranded Fox Sports and Fox Sports 2.
-In August 2019, it was announced that the network would rebrand as ESPN Africa on 30 August 2019, due to the acquisition of 21st Century Fox by Disney.
+Setanta operated Setanta Sports Africa and Setanta Action until October 2013 when they were acquired by 21st Century Fox, who announced through their division, Fox International Channels (later the Fox Networks Group), that from August 2014, they would be rebranded and relaunched respectively as Fox Sports 1 and Fox Sports 2 in time for the 2014–15 football league season Following the acquisition of 21st Century Fox by Disney on 20 March 2019, the channels were rebranded a final time to both ESPN and ESPN 2 on 30 August that year, thus marking the return of the ESPN brand to Africa for the first time since 2012.

 Australia

-As of August 2014 both Setanta Sports Australia and Setanta Sports Plus were sold to Al Jazeera Media Network with approval sought from regulators in Australia.
-The channel became BeIN Sports Australia in November 2014.
+On 14 August 2014, Setanta Sports Australia and Setanta Sports Plus were sold to the Al Jazeera Media Network with approval sought from regulators in Australia.
+The channel became BeIN Sports Australia that November.

 Canada

-Setanta Sports previously operated a version of the channel in Canada as a joint venture with Canadian media company Rogers Communications (Setanta itself owned 20% of the network).
+Setanta Sports previously operated and owned 20% of a variant of the channel in Canada as a joint venture with Canadian media company Rogers Communications.
 However, its minority stake was acquired by Rogers in July 2011 and the channel was re-aligned as part of its Sportsnet networks, and become Sportsnet World on 3 October 2011.
 The relaunch took place as part of an overall rebranding of the Sportsnet networks.